 The three categories of damages– medical expenses, “general damages,” and lost wages—are then added together to provide an estimate of what the case is “worth.”

 Getting Legal Help

 Insurance adjusters will not tell you what their assessment of the situation is when you are negotiating.
 Instead, your attorney will be able to help you with this estimation process.
 The facts of your case will be extremely important to the estimate, and, as the facts develop, the estimate may change.
-Jim Glaser Law can help you through this process so you can get a fair settlement after asserting your personal injury claim.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation. .